12 Signs of a Bad Winter: Acorns, Onion Skins, and Weather Folklore

 No content available.

 The weather-predicting business is a tough one.
 How do you know if the winter will be exceptionally snowy?
 Is it going to be a cold, long winter?
 According to folklore, all you need to do is look at the squirrels!
 Or measure the thickness of onion skins!
-Let’s look at signs of a bad winter according to weather lore passed down through the ages.
+Let’s take a look at signs of a bad winter according to weather lore passed down through the ages.

-What do the Squirrels Know?
+What Do the Squirrels Know About Winter?

 Squirrels gathering nuts in a flurry,